CopperBadger/dotfiles/README.md

     interval.
 It is also run by `~/.xinitrc` (ie, on X11 startup)

-Note: If the contents of the `~/.wallpapers/mode` file are not recognized, "Normal" mode is assume.
+Note: If the contents of the `~/.wallpapers/mode` file are not recognized, `NORMAL` is assumed.

 Take care that if you move or removed a background image referenced by your wallpaper setup, the scripts will not function properly.
-You will have to create the symlinks in your `~/.wallpapers` directory manually.
+You will have to restore the symlinks in your `~/.wallpapers` directory manually.

 ### Sublime Text Theme